 In truth, however, the natural world is never too far away.
 Several provincial parks are open all winter and offer easy day visits for city-dwellers.

-Here are some of the top parks near Toronto you need to check out this winter:
+We’ve partnered with our road-trip loving friends at Subaru Canada to share some of the top parks near Toronto you need to check out:

 Darlington Provincial Park